 We have bright, colourful and engaging Kindergarten classrooms.
 Our Kindergarten students get to enjoy our Elementary gymnasium and big playground too!

 We have chapel every Wednesday from 8:45am – 9:15am.
 Parents are most welcome to join us at chapels!
 To ensure there are enough seats for students to sit with their class, a parent section is located at the back.
 We run a couple different chapels throughout the month.
-Pastor Barry Maurer teaches us a couple times a month, which follows an annual theme.
 This year we focused on how each Bible story we learn about connects to God’s greater story.
 We also have class led chapels, where specific classes lead us in songs and teach us.
 Our community chapels focus intentionally on building school community between grades and classes.
 In community chapels, we have multiple class grades work together to showcase what they are learning in school and connect it to God’s story.
 CLICK HERE to get a sneak peek at how fun our chapels are.

 At KCS we believe that developing strong relationships among teachers, parents and students is vital and will ultimately shape their education.
 These relationships are formed by respect, love, positive examples, honesty, responsibility, guidance and forgiveness.
 All this is summed up by our "Me-Third" philosophy.

 Community is foundational to our school.
 Teachers, staff, parents and students are intentional about creating and participating in activities and programs that focus on fostering relationships and service within our school, city and global community.
 We raise funds for projects, collect shoes for the needy, serve other students, and visit our friendly elders at Mountainview Residential Care Village.
 Learn more below.
 Our lovable Class Moms and Parents In Action committee play a huge role helping make real world connections for our students in our local and global community.